krushnatkhawale/student-service/README.md

 #### student-service
 This is a springboot-2 java microservice.
+This has Jenkinsfile configured which uses a [CD library](Link)